-- The aggressive growth pushes against Feng Shui’s goal of creating a serene space where you can relax and sleep.
+The aggressive growth of the fern pushes against Feng Shui’s goal of creating a serene space where you can relax and sleep.
 You should never feel intimidated by your belongings!

 - Some say plants can actually be dangerous because they take up oxygen during the night.
 I have yet to be convinced by the science on this score.